tdegeus/cppmat/docs/cppmat_periodic.rst

 .. note::

-  The entire interface is the same as for :ref:`matrix2`.
+  The entire interface is the same as for :ref:`regular_matrix`.

 .. _periodic_vector: